 a note on notes and links

-asterisks may link to anything (!*) – hover/click on links for destinations
+asterisks may link to anything (!*) – select/check links – and if to nothing, see footnotes*

 parenthetical DDG bang commands (!?) link to results of searches for phrases they follow

-Unitarians care less about belief, more about how to live.* / link is to an archived page
+Unitarians care less about belief, more about how to live* / archived 2020-05-09, now this*

-paradox: we need to know more than stories can tell, yet … (!?)* / ellipsis may mean a longer search term
+we need to know more than stories can tell, yet …* (!?) / all we know is stories* (!?

 logical fallacies prevalent in UU spaces: ad hominem* (!o) attacks, slippery slope … / Cycleback (!g)*

-Ellipsis characters used in a search term to signify omitted text may be replaced by that text, as in the last example in the list above.
+Ellipsis characters used in a search term may signify omitted text and may be replaced by that text in the search, as in the last example in the list above.
 And also as in that example, an asterisk or bang command that could be expected in a search term may be omitted in the actual search.

 George